Healthy Homes Assessment Kenepuru

 Kenepuru Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Kenepuru and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all Kenepuru and New Zealand rental houses where it’s reasonably practicable to install.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords must ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes